medusajs/medusa/docs/content/add-plugins/twilio-sms.md

 ## Prerequisites

-Before going further with this guide make sure you have a Medusa server set up.
-You can follow the [Quickstart guide](../quickstart/quick-start.mdx) if you don’t.
+Before going further with this guide make sure you have a Medusa backend set up.
+You can follow the [Quickstart guide](../core/backend/install.mdx) if you don’t.

 You also must have a [Twilio account created](https://www.twilio.com/sms) so if you don’t already please go ahead and create one.